floweredscarf/su25/labs/lab02/index.md

 directly referenced as `ClassName.staticVariable`, or by the instance reference (although this is not recommended for style).

 The code block below shows some of the different ways in which static and non-static methods and variables interact with each other.
 Read through the code and the comments to get a sense what is happening.
-Discuss with your partner about what you think will happen when you run the code.
 Then, run the code using the link to the Java Visualizer and see if your predictions were correct.

 {%- capture static -%}